Prasadk-1/Versions-of-HTTP/Reame.md

   -It allows a server to populate data in a client cache, in advance of it being required, through a mechanism called the server push.

   Officially standardized, in May 2015, HTTP/2 has had much success.
 By July 2016, 8.7% of all Web sites were already using it.

+Post-HTTP/2 evolution:
+   HTTP didn't stop evolving upon the release of HTTP/2.
+Like with HTTP/1.x previously, HTTP's extensibility is still being used to add new features.
+Notably, we can cite new extensions of the HTTP protocol appearing in 2016:

+  -Support of Alt-Svc allows the dissociation of the identification and the location of a given resource, allowing for a smarter CDN caching mechanism.
+  -The introduction of Client-Hints allows the browser, or client, to proactively communicate information about its requirements, or hardware constraints, to the server.
+  -The introduction of security-related prefixes in the Cookie header, now helps guarantee a secure cookie has not been altered.
+   This evolution of HTTP proves its extensibility and simplicity, liberating creation of many applications and compelling the adoption of the protocol.
+The environment in which HTTP is used today is quite different from that seen in the early 1990s.
+HTTP's original design proved to be a masterpiece, allowing the Web to evolve over a quarter of a century, without the need of a mutiny.
+By healing flaws, yet retaining the flexibility and extensibility which made HTTP such a success, the adoption of HTTP/2 hints at a bright future for the protocol.

+HTTP/3 - HTTP over QUIC:
+   The next major version of HTTP, HTTP/3, will use QUIC instead TCP/TLS for the transport layer portion.